egorbronnikov/egorbronnikov.github.io/_news/announcement_3.md

 related_posts: false
 ---

+Is it really working?
-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+# A simple inline announcement with Markdown emoji! :sparkles: :smile: